fifth-postulate/parser-combinators/workshop/guide/src/work/A.md

 # character `A`
 One of the simplest parsers that depends on any input to parse is a parser that succeeds if the input starts with the character `'A'`.

-For example. *parserA* is a parser that succeeds if the input starts with the character `'A'`.
+For example, *parserA* is a parser that succeeds if the input starts with the character `'A'`.
 Below we summarize our expectation for *parserA*.

 | input | *parserA()*   |
 |-------|---------------|